franciscoxavier04/pm-BIM/docs/installation-and-operations/system-requirements/README.md

 > [!NOTE]
 >
 > We recommend to run OpenProject in a [Kubernetes deployment using our Helm charts](../installation/helm-chart), or in smaller environments, [docker compose](../installation/docker-compose) or [docker Swarm](../installation/docker/#docker-swarm).
-All these deployment options are fully horizontally scalable
+Kubernetes and Docker swarm are fully horizontally scalable

 ### Scaling parameters